MaastrichtU-IDS/d2s-docs/docs/createmappings.md

 ---
-id: getstarted
+id: downloaddataset
-title: Get started
+title: Add your dataset to download
 ---

 ## The Data2Services philosophy